noseka1/noseka1.github.io/source/_posts/2015-04-26-using-cloud-init-outside-of-cloud.markdown

 Cloud-Init in action
 --------------------
 On my Linux host I'm running [libvirt](http://libvirt.org/ "Libvirt - The virtualization API") to ease the management of virtual machines.
 You can install it by running `sudo yum install libvirt`.
-There is a handy command-line utility `virsh` coming with libvirt in the extra package `libvirt-client`.
+There is a handy command-line utility `virsh` which comes  with libvirt in the extra package `libvirt-client`.

 Let's create a virtual machine with the config drive attached.
 As a virtual machine boot image I'm using a CentOS-6 image from [cloud.centos.org](http://cloud.centos.org/centos/6/images/ "CentOS-6 cloud images") which comes with Cloud-Init built in.
 Make sure that your virtual machine boot image has Cloud-Init installed.
 Following is a virtual machine definition file for the CentoOS-6 virtual machine.
 You might need to change the location of the disk image files and save it as `CentOS-6.xml`: